 - We were leaders in a coalition that helped drive core support for the USA FREEDOM Act, the largest reduction of U.S. surveillance authority in a generation, which passed in early 2015.

-- We actively speak out against expansion of Internet surveillance worldwide, including being a voice against Bill C-51 in Canada.
+- We actively speak out against the expansion of Internet surveillance worldwide, including being a voice against Bill C-51 in Canada.

 - We actively engage in the debate on the role of encryption in the digital economy.